EBISPOT/hancestro/README.md

 ANCESTRO
 ========

 The Ancestry Ontology (Ancestro) provides a systematic description of the ancestry concepts used in the [NHGRI-EBI Catalog of published genome-wide association studies](www.ebi.ac.uk/gwas).
-It includes a list of countries, regions and major areas (essentially continents), as well as a fairly exhaustive list of country- or region-specific ancestral groups, uncategorised ancestral groups and population isolates.
+It includes a list of countries, regions and major areas (essentially continents), as well as a fairly exhaustive list of defined ancestral categories, uncategorised ancestral categories and population isolates.

 The following ANCESTRO release files are provided